britishkenyan/HR-ANALYTICS-REPORT/README.md

 Data Transformation:
 - Created additional columns where necessary, such as:
 - Attrition Count: This was not initially a value on the table, so the attrition rate could not be calculated until A conditional column was created to this effect.
+- Calculated Measure
+- Attrition rate is the count of attrition divided by total employee converted to percentage.
-  *formula to calculate attrition rate Attrition = count by the total number of employee*
+- In order to get attrition count to determine attrition rate, we created a DAX using a calculated measure *formula to calculate attrition rate Attrition = count by the total number of employee* *attriti

 ```SQL
 SELECT * Attrition Count